“Knowing you, knowing me”: can other animals have an identity crisis?

 • Extra Reading

 Success in achieving a true sense of identity of self in relation to the world might engender feelings of individual worth and purpose in humans but is this true of other species?
-Establishing that other species have self-awareness has proved a difficult task but this lecture will endeavour to summarise what such studies have shown and whether the "ugly duckling" syndrome of the animal that "knows" it is a misfit is a human anthropomorphism or a reality.
+Establishing that other species have self-awareness has proved a difficult task but this lecture endeavours to summarise what such studies have shown and whether the "ugly duckling" syndrome of the animal that "knows" it is a misfit is a human anthropomorphism or a reality.

-Download Transcript
+Download Text

 "Knowing you, knowing me": Can other animals have an identity crisis?